Skip to content

 Postprocessors

-Postprocessors transform querysets after filters are applied.
+Postprocessors transform the queryset after filters are applied.

-Basic Usage
+Basic usage

 def apply_default_ordering(filterset, queryset):